DMRobertson/thompsons_v/docs/thompson.orbits.rst

 Next steps
 ----------

-With tools to describe orbits in hand, we can dive straight into the MixedAuts module.
+With tools to describe orbits in hand, we can dive straight into the :class:`~thompson.automorphism.Automorphism` class.
 In particular, we need to :meth:`know how orbits work <thompson.automorphism.Automorphism.orbit_type>` to

 - determine :meth:`quasinormal bases <thompson.automorphism.Automorphism.compute_quasinormal_basis>`
 - perform the :meth:`orbit sharing test <thompson.automorphism.Automorphism.share_orbit>`